Anh-Khoa-PC/spotflow-documentation/docs/accepting-payment.md

 }
 ```

-Furthermore, Once the payment data has been encrypted, use it within the POST request to our <a target="_blank" href={"../api/API Endpoints/Collections/Create-Collection"} style={{textDeocration: "underline"}}>Create payment endpoint API</a>
+Furthermore, Once the payment data has been encrypted, use it within the POST request to our <a target="_blank" href={"../api/API Endpoints/Collections/Create-Collection"} style={{textDecoration: "underline"}}>Create payment endpoint API</a>

 **Sample Request Body**